KorenEzri/ToDoApp-w-o-jsonbin-/README.md

 - Make the TODO list consistent - consider use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
 - Add a way to search tasks
 - Deploy your app to the internet ! using https://vercel.com/ add a link to your deployed app here (README.md)
+- Add a new test to check any bonus feature you implemented

 ## Grading policy